-Driving from Bruges to Paris, we only have time for a quick stop in Belgium’s capital to see the highlights, grab lunch, and indulge in one last Belgian Waffle.
+Driving from Bruges to Paris, we only have time for a quick stop in Brussels, the capital of Belgium, to see the highlights, grab lunch, and indulge in one last Belgian Waffle.

 1. Manneken Pis